Skip to main content

 Some people do need to take medication for ADHD throughout their lives.
 Others might stop taking it for a while, then find they need to restart.
 It’s common for people to change the way they treat ADHD over time.

-Deciding whether or not to take medication for ADHD depends on how much your symptoms are getting in the way of the day-to-day life you’re living.
+Deciding whether to take medication for ADHD depends on how much your symptoms are getting in the way of the day-to-day life you’re living.

 The bottom line

 While ADHD is a lifelong condition, the symptoms it causes — and the way those symptoms impact your life — change over time.
-Whether or not you will need treatment for ADHD as you get older depends on many factors, including the severity of your condition, your lifestyle, and other supports you have in your life.
+Whether you will need treatment for ADHD as you get older depends on many factors, including the severity of your condition, your lifestyle, and the support and resources you may have in your life.

 why trust our exports reliability shield